-- Be a Head Start or Early Head Start grant recipient who has made an innovative contribution of time and effort that has had a positive impact upon children, families, and their communities.
+- Be a Head Start or Early Head Start grant recipient who has made an innovative contribution of time and effort that has had a positive impact on children, families, and their communities.
 The recipient may or may not have a community partner.

 - Provide two letters of reference from two organizational leaders who know the impact of the partnership first hand (Note: These two letters must come from leaders outside both the program and the community partner.)

-- A statement describing key demographic information and history of the local community
+- key demographic information and history of the local community

-- A brief description of the specific contribution(s) being nominated, the approach and name(s) of key leaders of the effort.
+- specific contribution(s), the approach, and the name(s) of key leaders of the effort

-- A brief description of the outcomes or impact of the effort on vulnerable children and families that are unique and/or go beyond Head Start's performance standards.
+- outcomes or impact of the effort that are unique and/or go beyond Head Start's performance standards.